ericbulloch/kwmd/README.md

 nmap -A -Pn -v target.thm -p 22,80
 ```

+### FTP

+FTP is a very common way in the real world for businesses to exchange files with each other without having to integrate with an API.
+It is also a place where a lot of people store a lot of files in capture the flag events that are loaded with juicy bits of information.

+#### Anonymous Login

+It is very easy to log into an FTP server as an anonymous user.
+I start by typing in the following command:

+`ftp 10.10.1.1`

 ### Website

 This section will most likely become its own file instead of just a section.
 For now, I am just starting with the process.